mark-watson/Java-AI-Book/manuscript/kgc.md

   <http://dbpedia.org/resource/Canada> .
 ~~~~~~~~

-The following listing of the file **KGC.java** contains the the implementation the main Java class for generating RDF data.
+The following listing of the file **KGC.java** contains the implementation the main Java class for generating RDF data.
 Code for different entity types is similar so the following listing only shows the code for handling entity types for people and companies.
 The following is reformatted to fit the page width:

 {lang="java",linenos=on}
 ~~~~~~~~